spring-projects/spring-integration/build-spring-integration/resources/readme.txt

 The result is available as a zip file in "build-spring-integration/target/artifacts" An expanded version is also available in "build-spring-integration/target/package-expanded"

+To build the JavaDoc, run 'ant javadoc-api' from within 'build-spring-integration'.
+The result will be available in "build-spring-integration/target/javadoc-api".

 To run the code within Eclipse, do the following: